 - Martha Newbern (1836-1925) married Samuel Guthrie.

-- John Ashley Newbern (1839-) married Mrs. Sarah Ann Sirmans Gaskins, widow of John Elam Gaskins.
-Killed in the Civil War.
+- John Ashley Newbern (1839-1864) married Mrs. Sarah Ann Sirmans Gaskins, widow of John Elam Gaskins.
+In the Civil War joined Company H, 29th GA Regiment.
+Killed in action near Atlanta, GA in 1864.
+Burial at Arna Primitive Baptist Church Cemetery.

 - Sarah “Sallie” Newbern (1848-1921) married William Franklin Kirkland.